-- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Text button and proceed to Step 4. - To access this feature via the menu, proceed to the next step. - 2 or to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Perform one of the following actions:
+- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Text button and proceed to Step 4. - To access this feature via the menu, proceed to the next step. - 2 (or) to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Perform one of the following actions: - ▲ or to Comp and press the Menu Select button directly below Sel.

-- Press the Menu Select button directly below Exit to return to the Home screen.
+• Press the Menu Select button directly below Exit to return to the Home screen.